ably/spaces/docs/react.md

 ### useLocks

-The `useLocks` hook lets you subscribe to lock events by registering a listener.
-Lock events are emitted whenever the lock state transitions into `locked` or `unlocked`.
+`useLocks` enables you to subscribe to lock events by registering a listener.
+Lock events are emitted whenever a lock transitions into the `locked` or `unlocked` state.

 ```javascript
 useLocks((lockUpdate) => {